leiizko/cod4_new_experience/README.md

 # CoD4 New Experience
-Call of Duty 4 New Experience server side modification aims to bring new life into the game.
-This modification requires CoD4x server modification which is available at [CoD4x.me](https://cod4x.me/) and supports only TDM and DM gametypes.
-This modification is still work in progress and may include bugs.
-Current feature list is not final and will be updated as more exciting stuff is added.
+Call of Duty 4 New Experience server side modification aims to bring new life into the game and provide a library of scripts for server admins to explore.

 ## Features:
 * Brand new hardpoint system